datacentred/openstack-cli-vagrant/README.md

 A working Vagrant installation.
 For more details, please refer to ([http://www.vagrantup.com](http://www.vagrantup.com)) Both Virtualbox and VMWare hypervisors on Windows, OSX and Linux should work just fine.

-*Please note - We're sorry, but we can't offer support on Vagrant/Hypervisor issues, please refer to their relevant websites for support information*.
+*Please note - We're sorry, but we can't offer support on Vagrant/Hypervisor issues.
+Please refer to their relevant websites for support information*.

 ## Configuration

 * **config/config.yaml**: Choose the installation method (pip and apt are supported, pip is preferred)
-* **config/openstack.rc**: Contains the Openstack credentails.
-Update this with your tenant, project, username and password.
+* **config/openstack.rc**: Contains the Openstack credentials.
+Update this with your tenant (aka project), username, and password.

 ## Instructions

-1) Setup Vagrant (and Virtualbox or VMware) if not already.
+1) Set up Vagrant (and Virtualbox or VMware) if not already.

 2) Clone or Download this repository. ie. ```git clone https://github.com/datacentred/openstack-cli-vagrant.git```